mac999/LLM-RAG-Agent-Tutorial/README.md

 - [Syllabus](https://github.com/mac999/LLM-RAG-Agent-Tutorial/blob/main/1-1.prepare/syllabus-llm-rag-agent.docx)
 If you need AI deep learning foundation, refer the below link.
 - [AI foundation and tutorial with code](https://github.com/mac999/AI_foundation_tutorial): This repository contains materials for an AI Foundation seminar, covering fundamental concepts of AI, Machine Learning, Deep Learning, Natural Language Processing, Transformers, and Large Language Models (LLMs), including agent-based approaches and related services.
 It is designed to provide hands-on experience, primarily utilizing Jupyter Notebooks.
+- [Computer Vision with Deep Learning](https://github.com/mac999/computer_vision_deeplearning): This course goes beyond simply running pre-existing code.
+The core objective is to foster a deep understanding by having you implement the internal mechanisms of key deep learning models—such as CNN, ResNet, R-CNN, and YOLO—from the ground up.
+With hands-on exercises in PyTorch and Keras, you will gain proficiency in translating complex theories into functional code.

 In reference, the subjects are like below.
 - [Transformer encoder and decoder tutoring](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/1-2.transformer).
 [Transformer scratch source code](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/2-3.deep-tranformer)